I'm not feeling well. Should I still come to acupuncture?

 What do I need to do before my appointment?

 Thanks for scheduling with me!
 When you receive your email confirmation, click on the "Manage My Appointment" link to access your on-boarding forms.
-Please complete them before you come in, or come to your appointment 15 minutes early to complete on-boarding paperwork then.
-Come to your treatment having eaten 1-2 hours before your appointment time, and be sure to use the restroom before we begin.
+Please complete them before you come in, or come to your appointment 15 minutes early to complete on-boarding paperwork in person.
+Come to your treatment having eaten 1-2 hours before your appointment time, and be sure to use the restroom beforehand.
 Please do not brush your tongue for two days before your appointment.
-Also, please do not wear heavy makeup, perfume, or cologne (moderate deodorant is welcomed) to your appointment.
-Your job as patient is to help me help you - be yourself so I can get to know the authentic you!
+Also, please do not wear heavy makeup, perfume, or cologne (moderate deodorant is fine) to your appointment.
+Your job as a patient is to help me help you - be yourself so I can get to know the authentic you!

 Do you accept insurance?